civ4-mp/pyconsole/README.txt

 == Shell for Civ4 ==

-This extensions expands the Civ4 by a local TCP interface.
+This extensions expands Civ4 by a local TCP interface.
 You can send arbitary python commands to the running instance.